Living In Japan: Revealing Insights From a 20-Year Expat

 • Social distance between friends in Japanese culture is greater than Western cultures.

-• Some Japanese people don't want to be socially close to other people.
+• Japanese social etiquette means people don't want to be socially close to other people.

 • Making friends with your work colleagues can be difficult due to the importance of power distance in Japanese culture.